Temperatures have dropped, and if you’re anything like me, you’re pouring eggnog in everything. Which means winter break

 11. Turn a road trip into an adventure

 If you’ll be spending a lot of time in the car this winter break, consider trying one of these educational car ride activities to boost your child’s STEM skills while keeping you sane.

 Guess the Gas Price: Turn your trip into a math adventure!
-Before leaving for your trip, tell your child how far it is from Point A to Point B. Then, have you kids make estimates about how many times you’ll have to fill up for gas.
+Before leaving for your trip, tell your child how far it is from Point A to Point B. Then, have your kids make estimates about how many times you’ll have to fill up for gas.
 Once you arrive at the gas station, they can complete more complicated equations, like how much it will cost to fill up the whole tank.
 Hint: Games are always more fun with prizes.
 Offer to pick up a fun snack or road trip memorabilia if your child’s estimates are close to the actual amount.

 The World Around Us: Encourage your children to make observations about the world around them in this fun activity.
 On a long drive, kids can describe weather patterns, geological formations, or other landforms that they see along the way.
 This activity is particularly great when you're traversing over varied terrain on long car rides.
 Don't forget to ask your kids questions about what they see, and provide answers to their questions about the world around them whenever possible.